UNDP and the UN

 Technical, financial and other forms of assistance to the Philippines began in the late 1940s as the country recovered from the ravages of World War II.
 This partnership has progressed since then into a number of development initiatives, activities and programmes.
 The establishment of the UNDP in 1965 further strengthened the UN's cooperation with the country.

-About the UN Country Team and the Resident Coordinator
+About the UN Country Team

 The UN Country Team (UNCT) in the Philippines is composed of 17 agencies, funds and programmes.
 The Bretton Woods Institutions -- the World Bank (WB), the International Finance Corporation (IFC) and the International Monetary Fund (IMF) -- are also members of the UN Country Team.
 Working as a team, the UN system develops the best strategy to respond to its host country’s needs and plans.